Aftercare and Recovery from Wart Removal Procedures: All You’ll Need to Know

 What Can You Expect During the Procedure, and How Do You Treat the Area After Wart Removal?

 As previously mentioned, office wart treatments differ according to their level of invasiveness.
 Consequently, they require different pain management approaches and aftercare regimens.
 The type of procedure also determines the need for post-treatment activity limitation and repeat sessions.
-Below, we describe these aspects for the office wart treatments that BHSkin Dermatology specializes in.
+Below, we describe these aspects of the office wart treatments BHSkin Dermatology specializes in.

 Cryotherapy

 Is cryotherapy painful?
-During the procedure, you will feel a cold sensation and some discomfort on the site, which will last only a few seconds.
+During the procedure, patients feel a cold sensation and some discomfort on the site, which will last only a few seconds.
 Numbing medication is usually not required.
 The area will get inflamed and blister within 24 hours.
 Blistering may cause mild to moderate pain for a few days.

 Cantharidin